jajja/jorm/README.md

 At [Jajja] [1] we've found that many applications have a need both for non teadious mapping of databases and for the full freedom of expression provided by raw SQL.
 This is an attempt to bridge the gap.

 jORM has primarily been tested on Postgres, MySQL and MSSQL.
-Other engines may lack some of the niftiness provided by the current dialect adoptions.
+Usage with other engines may lack some of the niftiness provided by the current dialect adoptions.

 ## Getting started